Winning The Battle In Your Mind

 Focus on the blessings that happened to you as a direct result of the relationships you've formed in your running community.

-Pray when you feel anxious about a workout, race, or run.
 Have someone you trust to pray with you when you are worried, stressed, or anxious.
-Relax, take a deep breath, and believe He will meet your needs in the best way for you.
+Relax, take a deep breath, and believe He will meet your needs best for you.
 Lean on God always.

 Philippians 4: 6-9 says, Brothers and sisters: Have no anxiety at all, but in everything, by prayer and petition, with thanksgiving, make your requests known to God.
-Then the peace of God that surpasses all understanding will guard your hearts and minds in Christ Jesus.
+Then, the peace of God that surpasses all understanding will guard your hearts and minds in Christ Jesus.
 Finally, brothers and sisters, whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is gracious, if there is any excellence and if there is anything worthy of praise, think about these things.
 Keep on doing what you have learned and received and heard in me.
 Then the God of peace will be with you”.

 Paul is saying to turn everything over to God.
 Give your situation to God and pray without worrying, without ceasing.
-Focus on what is true, the beautiful, the honorable, the gracious, and the excellent.

-Think about your identity in Christ as well.
 God always loves you regardless of how you perform in a race.
-Go for your God-given potential in running; give it all you've got, but don't get your identity from your accomplishments.
+Go for your God-given potential in running and life; give it all you've got, but don't get your identity from your accomplishments.
 Find your identity in Christ.

 Think about the fantastic and beautiful gift you've been given to go on daily runs with your friends.
 Each daily run provides needed exercise, stress reduction, and meaningful conversation.
-Be grateful for these daily gifts.

-You'll often go for a run, and by the end of the run, stress is reduced, and whatever you had to deal with that day does not seem like a big deal anymore, what a huge blessing to come back refreshed and be ready to go again!
+You'll often go for a run, and by the end of the run, stress is reduced, and whatever you had to deal with that day does not seem like a big deal anymore; what a huge blessing to come back refreshed and be ready to go again!

 Remember, worry is the opposite of faith.
 Enter into the peace and emotional rest that your daily run provides.
 Don't let worry and anxiety steal your peace and joy.
-Choose faith, an abundant life, and belief in your God-given ability instead.
-When race day comes, trust in Him and the work you did to get to this point in your journey.

-We enter into God's protection when we step into His shelter.
-Psalm 91: 1 says, He who dwells in the shelter of the Highest, who abides in the shadow of the Almighty, will say to the Lord, “My refuge and my fortress; my God, in whom I trust.”
+Psalm 91 1 says, He who dwells in the shelter of the Highest, who abides in the shadow of the Almighty, will say to the Lord, “My refuge and my fortress; my God, in whom I trust.”

 Step into the shelter He made for you when the storms of life come, his word.